ax-llm/ax/src/docs/src/content/docs/start/llms.md

 ## Together

-Together runs a large number of open-source models each good for a certain usecase.
-They have a solid team focused on building the best inference engines for open-source models.
+Together runs a diverse array of open-source models, each designed for a specific use case.
+This variety ensures that you can find the perfect model for your needs.

 https://docs.together.ai/docs/inference-models